 Cap off your trip with food and drinks in Plaza de Santillana

-After taking in a view of the city from the Gate of Elvira, close out your trip of Granada in one day with food and drinks in the neighbouring plazas.
+After taking in a view of the city from the Gate of Elvira, close out your trip through Granada in one day with food and drinks in the neighbouring plazas.
 There are a couple of different choices.
-To your north is Plaza del Triunfo while Plaza de Santillana is to your south.
+To your north is Plaza del Triunfo, while Plaza de Santillana is to your south.

 Both options provide plenty of choices.
 You can grab Italian pizza, try Pakistani pizza, or simply fill up on tapas and wash your appetizers down with cold beer or wine.

 Toward the south end of the plaza, you’ll find Pata Palo.
 The popular cocktail bar often has live music and quickly fills up with the younger crowd.
-It opens about 10 PM, which is about when this area starts to come to life.
+It opens at about 10 pm, which is around when this area starts to come to life.